-Restoration efforts have occurred in the Silver King Creek basin for over 60 years and the populations are monitored annually.
-To further their protection, progeny from the 1912 shepherd transplant were introduced into other fishless waters of the Sierra Nevada, outside the Paiute cutthroat trout’s historic range, creating out-of-basin refuge populations.
-However, given the limited range and size of the refuge populations within the Silver King Creek Watershed, angling is currently prohibited in those waters.
+Restoration efforts have occurred in the Silver King Creek basin for more than 60 years and the PCT populations are monitored annually.
+To increase their protection, progeny of the 1912 shepherds’ transplant were planted in other fishless waters of the Sierra Nevada, outside the species’ historic range, creating out-of-basin refuge populations.

-The recovery of Paiute cutthroat trout is a multi-agency collaborative effort guided by the U.S. Fish and Wildlife Service Revised Recovery Plan for the Paiute Cutthroat Trout (PDF).
-The CDFW is committed to continued partnership in the restoration and annual monitoring of Paiute cutthroat trout to ensure this species persists into the future.
+The recovery of PCT is a multi-agency collaborative effort guided by the U.S. Fish and Wildlife Service Revised Recovery Plan for the Paiute Cutthroat Trout (PDF).
+The CDFW is committed to continuing our partnership with the USFWS and USFS in the restoration and annual monitoring of PCT to ensure this species persists into the future.